 The Super Pi case is based on the European Super Nintendo or Super Famicom (Japan).

-As a result of the above some refer to this case as being based on the Super Famicom and that’s ok with the above so you can make your own decision on that for me personally Super Famicom sounds cooler.
+As a result of the above some refer to this case as being based on the Super Famicom.
+You can make your own decision on that for me personally Super Famicom sounds cooler.

-The design of the case is simply perfection in every way it feels so lifelike right down to the buttons which feel solid and responsive with a micro switch underneath on the PCB which I will get to later and there is just something so nice about pressing the eject button and the slot popping open
+The design of the case is simply perfection in every way.
+It feels so lifelike right down to the buttons which feel solid and responsive.

 Contents included & Internal Packaging

-The top of the SuperPi box it shows details of what the case can do like its ability to shut down safely (I will cover that later on) and that it has a working power led and coming with a classic controller.
+The top of the SuperPi box it shows details of what the case can do like its ability to shut down safely.
+And that it has a working power led and coming with a classic controller.

 So whether the intention was to replicate this its just another really nice touch.
 Otherwise along with the case and the controller there is also a screwdriver included and the instructions.